 - Migrate very large files in CodeTwo Exchange Migration or CodeTwo Office 365 Migration

 There was an error reading from the pipe: The pipe has been ended.
 (109, 0x6d).

 CodeTwo migration software

-If you are still experiencing this problem while using your CodeTwo migration software, it means you are using an older version of the program.
+If you are still experiencing this problem while using your CodeTwo backup and migration software, it means you are using an older version of the program.
 Make sure to upgrade your software to its latest version first.
 Use one of the links below to download the new installation file for: